anatman-org/prime/README.txt

 "and it was easy to get lost in the Sop and spend the day in the public Archive"

-  "So you weren't born cat2?"
+  "So you weren't born Second?"

 "No, i ... and
 now it looks like i'm getting moved to